Dr. Christian Möstl

 Hannah joined the Austrian Space Weather Office in Fall 2022 after graduating from her masters degree in theoretical and computational physics.
 During her masters thesis she worked on machine learning methods for the automatic detection of interplanetary coronal mass ejections.
 She is now extending her expertise with hyper-fast modeling of solar coronal mass ejections throughout her PhD.

-Email GitHub LinkedIn Scholar ORCID CV (PDF)
+Email CV (PDF) web GitHub LinkedIn Scholar ORCID

 Maike Bauer, MSc